chandanacharya1/customer-matching/README.md

 # Matching Customer & Partner
-Coding challenge: The goal is to match the right partner (for ex:a craftsman) to a customer based on their project requirements.
+The goal is to match the right partner (for ex:a craftsman) to a customer based on their project requirements.
 In this particular challenge we concentrate on flooring.
 The aim is to propose partners to the customers based on the customer's project requirements.